 Feeling clueless when it comes to money?
 You’re not alone.

-In fact, roughly half of Americans can’t pass a basic financial literacy test, according to industry data.
-Stash conducted its own research and came to similar conclusions—40% of the 53,000 people who took our survey lacked an understanding of basic economic terms, like compounding and inflation.
+Just over half of Americans have difficulty passing a basic financial literacy test, according to industry data.
+What’s more, roughly 40% of respondents to a Stash survey¹ lacked an understanding of basic economic terms, like compounding and inflation.

-While you can always bone up on your money-related vocab words, cultivating a deeper understanding of the financial world is essential if you hope to reach your long-term goals.
+While you can always bone up on your money-related vocabulary words, cultivating a deeper understanding of financial basics can help you reach your long-term goals.
 That can include buying a car or house, starting a family, or even retiring one day.

 What does it mean to be financially literate?

-Financial literacy, or, what we call a basic understanding of baseline principles concerning money, is essential if you want the ability to honestly consider your financial situation, map out realistic goals, and develop a strategy to achieve them.
+Financial literacy, or a basic understanding of principles concerning money, is essential if you want the ability to honestly consider your financial situation, map out realistic goals, and develop a strategy to achieve them.

-That can include making good daily decisions regarding spending, saving and investing what you earn, getting yourself out of debt, and avoiding unnecessary risks.
+That can include making smart daily choices for spending, saving, and investing, as well as getting yourself out of debt, and avoiding unnecessary risks.

-If you’re one of the millions of Americans wondering why these things weren’t covered during your high school years, it’s never too late to learn.
+If you’re one of the millions of Americans wondering why financial basics weren’t covered during your high school years, it’s never too late to learn.

-Here’s a quick rundown of some basic personal finance terms and principles that will help you catch up.
+Here’s a quick rundown of some basic personal finance principles that can help you get caught up.

 Learn to make a budget

-Building a budget is step one on your path to financial rehab; Or at least understanding your own personal finances.
-A budget is a plan for your money, accounting for your income and spending, which will help you establish a plan going forward.
-And creating one is easy as pie.
+Building a budget is step one on your path to understanding your own personal finances.
+A budget is a blueprint for your money, accounting for your income and spending, which should help you establish a plan going forward.

 Get smarter about banking fees